vvroul/Residential-Property-Application/README.md

 # Residential-Property-Application

 This project was made for the University class "Internet Applications Technologies".
-The task was to implement an electronic auction application.
+The task was to implement a residential property application.
 This application had to be implemented on the basis of the web browser / web server architecture.

 # What I Learned